kasseyrodriguez/kasseyrodriguez.github.io/README.md

 Its a Blog Project

-A simple CRUD for Ruby on Rails
+A simple CRUD in Ruby on Rails

 ## To Change Authentication before running